DevEverton/projecteuler/README.md

 # projecteuler
 These are my solutions of project euler problems using Python.

-The projects can be found on: https://projecteuler.net
+The problems can be found on: https://projecteuler.net